celo-org/build-with-celo-hackathon/PROJECT_NAME/README.md

 * Debugger and Emulator: Any Browser.

 ### Modules:
-## 1. Prediction Module
+##1.
+Prediction Module
+#### Individual emissions => Based on survey:
 • User just needs to input their emission details like consumption (e.g., fuel, transport, project travel, energy, material use); waste (e.g., domestic waste, electrical and electronic equipment) with the questions asked.
-Therefore, the graphical user interface is user friendly and straightforward.
-• The computation commences as soon as this data is made accessible to the model, and the needed result is produced.
+Therefore, the graphical user interface is user friendly and straightforward. • The computation commences as soon as this data is made accessible to the model, and the needed result is produced.
 • The server delivers the co2 equivalent outputs as a response to the request when the models give them, and these values are then presented in the User Interface.
 • Users can download the reports of their emissions.
+#### Overall emissions => Based on satellite image data:
+• The ground measurements of co2 data is a bit complex solution.
+• The satellite sensor measurement of co2 pollution is a more objective solution.
+• User just needs to select the location for which co2 emission is to be found. •After the image processing steps, the pollution parameter co2 value is returned to the user.

 ## 2. Donation Module
 • This module involves collecting funds to protect our amazing planet by building effective solutions to big environmental challenges.